Kiya86/SkyTrack/JOURNAL.md

 * Added a low-profile canopy
 * Did not add mounting holes, as I will be using a soldering iron with brass inserts
 * Beefed up sections under high loads
+Made the sketch for the drone frame
 * ![image](https://github.com/user-attachments/assets/9bc51c23-1af5-42eb-b568-c7345a81819a)
+Did some shaping via sketches
 * ![image](https://github.com/user-attachments/assets/074c4626-bea5-4acc-bdd5-1d77370d2fbb)
+Extended the frame to fit the props and to clear the battery
 * ![image](https://github.com/user-attachments/assets/c9e3b09f-4187-4bdd-8f11-810cbb9fbe60)
+Making the top portion of the drone using the bottom sketch
 * ![image](https://github.com/user-attachments/assets/891914b7-18f3-4ff4-90c4-00a1278494c9)
+Did some weight using another sketch
 * ![image](https://github.com/user-attachments/assets/6cc9bc8f-36d0-4af7-9919-9110dc38ac12)
+Rounded corners to make it look nicer
 * ![image](https://github.com/user-attachments/assets/d5fb5759-7005-47ce-ad2a-4fc3f68a7085)

 ## **Day 3** (05/23/2025)